smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 If you've already built your landing page but it isn't converting well, you could a/b test to see what's causing the friction.
 Perhaps you have too many links?
 Too much copy?
 An underperforming headline?
 An unpersuasive call to action?
 Services like [Optimizely][Optimizely] and [Visual Website Optimiser][vwo] can make a/b testing fairly straightforward.

-###8.
-We don't have a copywriter on the team – how do we get good content?
+###9.
+How do we get good content when we don't have a copywriter on the team?
 You know you need good content in the same way you need good design, good accountancy advice and good development, but how do you get it?

 ####Solution (1): We'll aggregate content